Citadel Hill (Fort George): Recent history

 In 1935, the hill and fortifications were designated a National Historic Site and received some stabilization as a works project during the Depression.
 The fort was not restored and began to decay after the end of the Second World War.
 In the late 1940s, Halifax downtown business interests advocated demolishing the fort and leveling Citadel Hill to provide parking and encourage development.

 But recognition of the fort's historical significance and tourism potential led to the fort's preservation and gradual restoration.
 Historian Harry Piers conducted research that supported this case and helped raise funds to restore the Citadel.

 In 1956, the partially restored fort opened as a historic site and home to the Halifax Army museum.
 Before the construction of new purpose-built museums, it also served as home to the Nova Scotia Museum and the Maritime Museum of the Atlantic.
 In the 1990s the Citadel was fully restored to its 1869 appearance by Parks Canada.
-It was common during the early 1980's for restoration workers to place dated coins in mortar or under replaced stones as the walls were rebuilt, these coins were left as an "unofficial" indication of what areas had been worked and when.
+It was common during the early 1980s for restoration workers to place dated coins in mortar or under replaced stones as the walls were rebuilt, these coins were left as an "unofficial" indication of what areas had been worked and when.
 Much of the restoration work involved removing stone and breaking down walls, re-engineering, installing 4 in PVC conduits for wiring and waterproofing, then restoring each stone to its original location.
 The mortar used for re-pointing and techniques were correct to the origin, although modern material of the era were used inside the walls along with plasticised cements.
 Even the tops of wall were deliberately shaped to the original dimension, angles and material with 8 in thick staggered layers of sod secured by 12–16 in cedar spikes.